Quick summary of key school information

 Extracurricular activities or clubs offered |

-Our extracurricular activities programme encompasses clubs, activities and competitions that include sport, art, academics, technology and language. |
+Our extracurricular activities programme encompasses clubs, activities and competitions that include sport, art, academics, technology and languages (Arabic, English and Spanish). |

 Sports activities included |

-Physical Education is offered three times a week, with swimming as a part of the curriculum in the campus pool, as well as indoor and outdoor sport and wellness activities. |
+Physical Education is offered within the weekly schedule, with swimming as a part of the curriculum in the campus pool, as well as indoor and outdoor sport and wellness activities. |

 Sports teams or sport competitions available for students |